andersnb/tidy-data/CodeBook.md

                          variables are described below.

 column 4: "mean(value)"  The mean of the variable measured for the subject
                          and activity of the row.
+Note that all values are normalized to be in the range of -1 to 1 and there are no units (according to the class TA).

 ### variable descriptions (column 3)